 7 Lucky Foods to Eat on New Year's Day

-Luck factor: In Spain and Mexico, eating 12 grapes at midnight as the clock strikes once for each hour will bring you luck for the 12 months ahead.
-(It's not as easy as it sounds.)
+In Spain and Mexico, eating 12 grapes at midnight is said to bring you luck for the 12 months ahead.
+(It's not as easy as it sounds.
+Make this recipe for your New Year's Eve party, and hold some grapes aside for your good-luck gobble.

-Luck factor: So many fish in the sea.
+So many fish in the sea.
 Maybe that's why they symbolized abundance in the new year around the world: Asian cultures feast on whole fish to celebrate Lunar New year, while on the other side of the globe, Europeans eat cod, herring, and carp.
-And while you don't eat the silvery scales, they do stand for coinage and plenty of it.
+And while you don't eat the silvery scales, they do stand for an abundance of coinage.

-Luck factor: Noodles, especially extra-long noodles, are thought to bring long life if you eat them without breaking them in the middle.
-Rice is all about fertility and wealth.
+Noodles, especially extra-long noodles, are thought to bring long life if eaten without breaking them in the middle.
+Rice symbolizes fertility and wealth.

-Luck factor: Ring-shaped cakes and other rounded sweet treats bring a full circle of luck to the eater.
-In some traditions, a coin is baked inside to bring an extra serving of luck to the one who finds it.
+Ring-shaped cakes and other rounded sweet treats bring a full circle of luck to the eater.
+In some traditions, a coin is baked inside to bring an extra serving of fortune to the one who finds it.